[The following post has been updated on November 28, 2018.]

 Build God-centered anticipation and expectancy and excitement into your home—especially for the children.
 If you are excited about Christ, they will be too.
 If you can only make Christmas exciting with material things, how will the children get a thirst for God?
 Bend the efforts of your imagination to make the wonder of the King’s arrival visible for the children. –John Piper

-We wanted to provide parents with some additional resources that may be helpful as you seek to build God-centered anticipation and excitement in your homes.
+As Advent approaches, we wanted to provide parents with some additional resources that may be helpful as you seek to build God-centered anticipation and excitement in your homes.

 But before we begin, just a little reminder from author Elyse Fitzpatrick: